500 million learners.

 Picture Matching

-The app plays audio and asks you to select the correct photo.
-This trains the brain to react to a stimulus — not generate a description.
-Remove the picture and ask how to say it.
+Audio plays; you tap the matching photo.
+That trains the brain to react to a cue, not produce language.
+Take the picture away and ask how to say it out loud.
 The answer is usually silence.

 Production Score: 1/10